Best Web Hosting Services for Your Personal Website or Small Business [2019 Edition]

 So, what is the best web hosting service?
 The answer is… it depends.

 Those looking to start an online store have different needs than someone wanting to host a blog or personal website Though, some features (like uptime, reliability and tech support) will be important in almost all instances.

 We tested speed, uptime, ease of use, and customer service for dozens of the biggest and best-known hosts in the world before making our recommendations.

 There are thousands of web hosting companies.
 We’ve shortlisted the best of the best into our top 3 picks.

-We believe these three hosts will suit the majority of needs for the vast majority of people running a simple website.
+We believe these three hosts will suit the needs for the majority of people running simple websites.

 Looking for something more sophisticated?
 Jump to…

 …or read on for our general hosting provider recommendations.